andrei-rusu/llm-agent/README.md

 # llm-agent

-A codebase for experimenting with LLM agents.
+A codebase of different LLM projects implemented using LangChain.

+1. planner:
+2. chatter: